 - those requirements in effect at the time of graduation from the university.

-Substitutions for discontinued courses may be authorized or required by the department or college graduate committee and by the Dean of Graduate Studies.
+Substitutions for discontinued courses may be authorized or required by the department or college graduate committee and by the graduate program coordinator.

 Changing Master's Degree Programs and Concentrations

 Each master's program and/or concentration may have its own professional, personal, scholastic, and other standards for graduate study, including qualifying examinations.
 All graduate students desiring to change (or add) a master’s, concentration or credential program must submit either a Graduate Change of Program form or a new application on CSU Apply.
 Please contact the Office of Graduate Studies, CE-356 for information regarding changing or adding a specific graduate program.

 Students who wish to secure two different master's degrees may do so if the program allows it.
 At the discretion of the program, credits from one master's degree may be applicable to a second master's degree up to the maximum number of transfer units allowed within each program.
 In no case shall a student be awarded a given master's degree more than once.
 Students interested in obtaining two master's degrees should contact Graduate Studies at email@example.com.